Massage Therapy

 Benefits of Thai Massage

-- Increases circulation, lowers blood pressure.
+- Increases circulation, balances blood pressure.

 - Relaxes sore muscles and joints.

-- Increases flexibility and re-aligns posture.
+- Increases flexibility and biomechanically aligns posture.

 - Improves breathing.